Qasr Ahmad: Cephalae Promontorium

 Development and construction works in Qasr Ahmad revealed ruins of archeological interest, including Phoenician and Roman foundations which prove the existence of a huge wall in the surrounding area.
 Pre-construction clearing below the lighthouse removed the overburden that had buried Roman coins, pottery, and room formations that are believed to be Roman baths, which are remains of the Roman station port of Cephalae Promontorium.

-Libyan civil war
+Libyan-Arab Spring "17th Feb.
+Revolution" against Gaddafi

-In May 2011, during the First Libyan Civil War, Gaddafi’s forces planned an overnight attack on Qasr Ahmad with pesticide-spraying planes.
+In May 2011, during the First Libyan Civil War, Gaddafi's forces planned an overnight attack on Qasr Ahmad with pesticide-spraying planes.

 Ports

 Qasr Ahmad is famous for being the location of the Port of Misrata, which holds its name, but the total number of ports in Qasr Ahmad is two.

 Port of Misrata

 The Port of Misrata, also known as the Port of Qasr Ahmed, is one of the major business centers in Libya.
 The port is one of the most important maritime and ship transport centers in North Africa, being the major sea entrance to Libya.
 It is also the seat of the Libyan Ports Company.
 The port has a capacity is 6,000,000 mt per year, with a maximum draft of 11m and a total berth length of 3,550m.